tianjyang/dottydots/readme.md

 # Dotty Dots
 # [Live Link](http://tianjyang.github.io)
 ## Background
-Dotty Dots is a game with a simple goal: eat your neighbors until you are the sole circle remaining in the world.
-Users control a character and traverse a 2D environment, eating smaller circles (or colliding their character into them) while avoiding larger circles.
+Dotty Dots is a game with a simple goal: eat your neighbors until you are the sole dot remaining in world.
 There are five rules to the game:

 1. Eat smaller circles
 1. Don't get eaten by larger circles